 - Have lived in the District for the past 12 months; or

 - Have occupied as owner or tenant any premises or land in the District for the past 12 months; or

 - Have had your main place of work in the District for the past 12 months.

-You can’t stand for election if:
+You cannot stand for election if: